nullivex/ah-wiki/examples/Examples:-Actions.md

 **[chat](https://github.com/evantahler/actionHero/blob/master/actions/chat.js)**: This action shows how it is possible to use the chatRoom features of actionHero such that a web client can broadcast a message to all persistently connected clients, and use the other chatRoom methods

 **[status](https://github.com/evantahler/actionHero/blob/master/actions/status.js)**: This action will render some statistics about this actionHero node, and all nodes in the cluster.
 Useful for health checks.

+**[oauth]()**: This file is actually 2 actions which are needed to authenticate a user against twitter's API.
+Note the use of `api.cache` to save and load the temporary secret tokens, and how to send custom (redirect) headers with actionHero